jessepav/lacygoill-wiki-backup/bug/vim.md

 behavior?
 Should it be  fixed?
 Maybe it's a bug which  cannot be fixed because of backwards compatibility.

-##
-## bug: imported constants and variables not added to the "s:" dictionary
+## imported constants and variables not added to the "s:" dictionary

     imported constant
 ```vim